Top results

 To try to explain it I won’t turn, on this occasion, to academic sources but to my own personal experience as someone who is passionate about the arts and the making of art, who also happens to be a teacher of English, science and mathematics.

 That’s because where science is founded on objectivity, the arts rest on subjectivity.
-Knowledge through experience is a definition of the word ‘empirical’ which tends to be forgotten.
+Knowledge through experience is a definition of the word ‘empirical’ which we tend to forget.

 In aesthetic order, the divisions between discrete elements are taken as more fuzzy and are always subservient to a greater unity.